-Let’s be honest- even on the best tree, the bottom part is naked and ugly.
-The stand, screws, metal pole (if artificial) and any other unsightly parts are not great to look at.
-It takes away that Christmas magic real quick!
+Even on the best natural tree, the bottom portion is naked and ugly!
+A The stand, screws, metal pole (if artificial) and any other unsightly parts take away that Christmas magic real quick!
 A good tree collar “finishes” the tree and polishes all that up to be more aesthetically pleasing.

-This is our tree collar this year that we’ve owned for two years.
+This is our tree collar this year -its four years old!
 I waited until December to grab this and ended up having to drive to another city because it was sold out online…and then I had to try and put it on an already decorated tree!

 20 Christmas Tree Collars for Every Size Tree

-Small Tree Collars and Tree Collars For Pencil Tree
+Small Tree Collars For Thinner or Pencil Trees

-Be sure to measure for your specific tree or scroll further down to see what size you need.
+Scroll further down to see what exact size you need.
 A tree collar isn’t one size fits all.
 A small tree collar won’t fit a 9 ft full tree.
-To make sure it looks correct, ensure the tree stand isn’t much wider than the base of your tree collar.
-It should looks balanced.
+To make sure it looks balanced and will fit, ensure the tree stand isn’t wider than the base of your tree collar.

 Large Christmas Tree Collars

-Below are large Christmas tree collars meant for 8ft and more.
-Take note of measurements if you are looking for a very substantially sized tree:
+Below are large Christmas tree collars meant for a more substantially sized tree, about 8ft or more:

-There are some great ones on this list!
 All are in stock at this time of the most latest publishing date on this post.